-Relational wisdom may be defined as your ability to discern emotions and interests in yourself and others, to interpret them in the light of God’s Word, and to use this insight to manage your responses and relationships constructively.
+Relational wisdom may be defined as your ability to discern emotions, interests, motives, and abilities in yourself and others, to interpret them in the light of God’s Word, and to use this insight to manage your responses and relationships constructively.

 As you learn these skills, you can experience stronger relationships and less conflict at home, at church, and in the workplace, as well as improved team-building, better job performance, and a more credible witness for Christ.

 The Bible’s teaching on relational wisdom can be organized in terms of six core skills or disciplines that are grouped into three pairs.
 One pair focuses on how we relate to God, another on how we relate to ourselves, and the third on how we relate to others.

 These six skills are closely linked and reinforce one another in a circular direction (thus the “360” in our ministry name).
 The better we know and follow God (God-aware, God-engaging), the more we will know and discipline ourselves (self-aware, self-engaging), which opens the way for us to better understand, relate to, and serve our neighbors (other-aware, other-engaging).

 To close the loop and spur us on developing relational wisdom, the Lord promises that the more we obey his command to love our neighbors, the closer we will draw to God himself (John 14:21-23).
 Thus, relational wisdom is a circle of interrelated skills that continually fuel one another.